LibCompanion/Companion/README.md

 # Build Companion

-Simply use cmake or cmake-gui to build Companion for your platform.
+Simply use CMake or CMake GUI to build Companion for your platform.
-Enable the Cuda flag to build LibCompanion with implemented Cuda features.
+Enable the Cuda flag to build Companion with implemented Cuda features.

 ```
 cmake -DCompanion_USE_CUDA=ON/OFF